Carlosdvp/NestJS-REST-api-poc/README.md

 - Start by checking prisma.io and getting familiar with the library; then install the CLI and the client
 - invoke prisma like this: 'npx prisma'
 - setup the prisma project: 'npx prisma init'
+- Define the schema for the project

+### Populate and connect to the DB

+- To create the DB tables run: 'npx prisma migrate dev'
+- You can preview the DB by using the following command: 'npx prisma studio'

+- TODO: later I can also connect to the DB by using HeidiSQL

+### Integrate Prisma

+- Create a new module for prisma logic: 'nest g module prisma'